zguesmi/W3HF/README.md

 **ETHGlobal Bogotà Hackathon project.**

-W3HF is way to accord recognition and financial help to Web3 & FOSS contributors as well as influential figures of the ecosystem.
+W3HF is a platform that provides recognition and financial support to Web3 and FOSS contributors, as well as influential figures in the ecosystem.